ContextLab/CDL-tutorials/packages/README.md

 ### requirements.txt
 This file contains all the software dependencies for your project.
 Each line should be a different pip installable package.
 To specify particular versions, use the syntax: `hypertools==0.5.1`.
 An example can be seen [here](https://github.com/ContextLab/CDL-tutorials/blob/package-updates/packages/example_package/requirements.txt)

+## Code
+The code for your software project should go in a folder named with the name of the project.
+In this example, the folder is `cdl` and it contains 3 files: `__init__.py`, `core.py` and `helpers.py`.
+While package organization can vary dramatically as function of the project scope/complexity, there are some general organizational principles that will make it easier to maintain.
+There is also some fundamental structure you must follow in order for Python to recognize the code a package.

+### `__init__.py`
+This is a special file that tells Python to recognize a folder as part of your package.
+For every code folder in your package, you must include an `__init__.py` file if you want it included in the package.
+It can be empty, or it can contain "initialization" code for the particular code module.

+## Examples

 ## Documentation
 Great documentation is critical to the success of an open-source software project.
 Every (public) function you write should be accompanied by a docstring.
 "Public" means that a user will directly interact with the function.
 A docstring is a description of what the function does and includes all possible inputs and outputs.
 To be consistent, we use the numpydoc format.
 For details on the numpydoc format, see [here](http://numpydoc.readthedocs.io/en/latest/format.html).
 Here is a simple example of a function documented in "numpydoc" style: